paul-hammant/tbd/content/vcs-features/index.md

 **Desirable VCS features, that is**

-To great degree Trunk Based Development possible on any Version Control System (VCS) that does atomic commits (spoiler: all do that came after CVS).
+To great degree Trunk-Based Development possible on any Version Control System (VCS) that does atomic commits (spoiler: all do that came after CVS).
 Productivity and governance is what divides them though.

 ## Productivity